sarahxxu/workbook-adobeio/chapters/chapter-1.md

 #### Create new Report Suite in Analytics
 - In Analytis, go to `Admin` -> `Report Suites`, and click `Create New` -> `Report Suite`.
     - In the set up screen, for `Report Suite ID` and `Site Title` please use `ioworkshop` + your assigned user ID (e.g. `ioworkshopuser01`) to avoid conflict.
-    - Please make sure you are creating this Report Suite as an Analytics Product Admin, otherwise your Report Suite may not show up in the next step
+    - Please make sure you are creating thi Report Suite as an Analytics Product Admin, otherwise your Report Suite may not show up in the next step

 ---